Professor Stephen May

 Teaching | Current

-- EDUC 716 Education and Diversity (Semester 2)
+- EDUC 716 Education and Diversity (Semester 1, Te Tai Tokerau Campus)

 - Dam, Lincoln.
-Attitudes to first language education in Aotearoa/New Zealand.
+Love and politics: Rethinking biculturalism and multiculturalism in Aotearoa-New Zealand.
 Main supervisor

 - Davy, Brian.
 The Spectacle of the self: New migrant students' linguistic capital and scholarly identity in senior secondary school.
 Main Supervisor